imaoca/robust/challenger.md

 ---

-# 4. Generate transfer files in Hanako
+# 4. Generate files to transfer in Hanako

 # 5. Send generated files from Hanako to Taro